What is agility?

 - Dogs must be fit and not too overweight– to allow them to run around an agility course with ease

-Put your name down on the Agility waiting list, which can be found in the club office or speak with your obedience instructor to put your name on the list.
-The handler must be a current financial member to participate in agility.
+- The handler must be a current financial member to participate in agility.
 You will be contacted by the agility manager with information on the next intake.

 Participating in agility does attract an additional activity fee.
 If you are not a current member of the club, and would like further information on joining our agility classes, please contact the club.